Department of Curriculum and Instruction

 Chair: Main Office: 205-934-5371

 The Department of Curriculum and Instruction offers undergraduate programs with several options leading to Alabama Class B professional educator certification.
-Students may select from the following pathways to a degree and teacher certification: early childhood (birth-age 8), elementary education (grades K-6), middle school math education (grades 4-8), secondary English language arts education (grades 6-12), secondary social studies education (grades 6-12), secondary science education in several focus areas (grades 6-12), music education (grades preschool-12 in choral or instrumental).
-All secondary and music majors work with faculty in both the School of Education and the College of Arts and Sciences.
+Students may select from the following pathways to a degree and teacher certification: early childhood (birth-age 8, grades preschool-3), elementary education (grades K-6), middle school math education (grades 4-8), secondary English language arts education (grades 6-12), secondary social studies education (grades 6-12), secondary science education in several focus areas (grades 6-12), music education (grades preschool-12 in choral or instrumental).
+All secondary and music majors work with faculty in both the School of Education & Human Sciences and the College of Arts & Sciences.

 Early Childhood Education-Teacher Certification